 Lobbying Registration and Reporting Forms for Paper Filers

-Section 15-205(e) of the State Ethics Law requires the Ethics Commission to provide a training course for regulated lobbyists and prospective regulated lobbyists at least twice each year regarding the provisions of the Maryland Public Ethics Law relevant to regulated lobbyists.
+The State Ethics Law requires the Ethics Commission to provide a training course for regulated lobbyists and prospective regulated lobbyists at least twice each year regarding the provisions of the Maryland Public Ethics Law relevant to regulated lobbyists.
 One such course is required to be conducted in the month of January.
-The Law also requires regulated lobbyists to attend the training at least once in any 2-year period during which a lobbyist has registered with the Ethics Commission.
+The Law also requires a lobbyist to attend training within six months of initially registering as a lobbyist (or if the initial registration is for less than six months, prior to any subsequent registration) and thereafter within two years of the previously-completed training.
+Note that effective October 1, 2014, the Public Ethics Law authorizes the Commission to enforce the training requirement in the same manner as it enforces other lobbying violations.
 The "Basic Lobbyist Training" covers the Public Ethics Law including the lobbying registration, reporting and conduct requirements.
 The "Advance Lobbyist Training" is for individual lobbyists who have had the Basic Training and will address selective topics and any changes in the Law.
 The State Ethics Commission may publish on its website a list of lobbyists who have completed the statutorily mandated training.

 The easiest way to complete training is online.
 This is accomplished via our Lobbying Electronic Filing System using the same account in which you file registrations, activity reports, gift reports and event reports.
 Please DO NOT create another account if you have one already.
 Once logged in, you will discover that the training link is located below “History” on the upper left side of the screen.
 Be sure to finish the entire training session to obtain a certificate and to ensure the training requirement is met and recorded by the Commission.
 You can stop the training at the END of any chapter and return to the point you stopped to view the remaining chapters when you log in again.
 The training should take at least 1½ to 2 hours to complete.